 - Call tracking.
 This works by substituting the contact number of the company with a tracking number.
 It can identify the origin of the call before redirecting to the actual number.
 Most commercial call tracking platforms will integrate with Google Analytics and this is especially helpful to keep track of conversions.

 - Loyalty systems.
 Multi-channel retailers use these systems to connect to their customers.
 They provide the existing users with incentives to log on to the site and connect their loyalty number.
 This allows the sites to monitor online to offline behavior and track the products browsed and bought by the customer.

 The Buying Cycle

 OK, with your essential analytics set up we can now start looking at your marketing.
-To do this we ought to start thinking about it from the customers perspective.
-What does the buying cycle look like in your industry?
+To do this we ought to start thinking about it from the customer’s perspective.

 Once they have identified their problem, the customer will research options or solutions, which will ultimately lead to sale or conversion when they’ve found the solution that addresses their problem.

 From a business owner’s perspective, the acquisition framework can be categorized into three stages – Prospecting (awareness), Engaging (considering options), and Converting (convincing them we are the answer).

 When searching for potential customers, two modes of operation can be followed to reach the potential prospects early in the buying cycle.
 These two modes of operation are: